 Key Words: bush regeneration, selective herbicides, transplanting, cemetery management

 Since 2006, Lismore City Council’s Lismore Memorial Gardens (LMG) has been restoring and managing a 1.5ha patch of regrowth Forest Red Gum (Eucalyptus tereticornis) grassy open forest in Goonellabah, north coast NSW – primarily for use as a bushland cemetery.
-The site was part of a registered Koala corridor and was in a highly weedy condition prior to the commencement of the project, with the understorey dominated by Lantana (Lantana camara) and most trees having at least one multi-stemmed Camphor Laurel (Cinnamomum camphora) encircling it.
+The site was part of a registered corridor for Koalas (Phascolarctos cinereus) and was in a highly weedy condition prior to the commencement of the project.
+The understorey was dominated by Lantana (Lantana camara), constricting Koala movement, and most eucalypts had at least one multi-stemmed Camphor Laurel (Cinnamomum camphora) encircling it.

 Bush regeneration works.
 In 2006 the lantana was mechanically cleared and Camphor Laurels were stem-injected with glyphosate herbicide.
 After woody weed removal, the ground stratum rapidly responded with a germination flush of herbaceous weeds, mainly Blue Billygoat Weed (Ageratum houstonianum), Farmers Friends (Bidens pilosa) and Broad-leaved Paspalum (Paspalum mandiocanum) although some native herbaceous species were also regenerating, particularly Basket Grass (Oplismenus aemulus), Weeping Grass (Microlaena stipoides) and Kidney Weed (Dichondra repens).

 Subsequent detailed spot spraying with herbicides was undertaken; in the first few years on a monthly basis by volunteers, and more recently by a horticulture-trained LMG staff member after some workplace tuition in bush regeneration methods.